aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/txt-to-excel/_index.md

 </html>
 ```

-### **Opening Tab Delimited Files**
+### **Opening Tab‑Delimited Files**

-Tab delimited (Text) files contain spreadsheet data but without any formatting.
+Tab‑delimited (text) files contain spreadsheet data but without any formatting.
 Data is arranged in rows and columns like in tables and spreadsheets.
-Basically, a tab delimited file is a special kind of plain text file with a tab between each column.
+Basically, a tab‑delimited file is a special kind of plain‑text file with a tab between each column.

 ```html
 <!DOCTYPE html>